BruceWind/fear-and-greed-index-alarm/README.md

 [中文](/README_zh.md)
+## Warning.
+⚠️ Due to github limits action use as cron, I stopped maintaining this repo.

 # Fear-And-Greed Index Alarm

 The FearNGreed Index Alarm is an open-source repository that allows you to fetch CNN Fear and Greed Index every morning using GitHub Actions.
 This index serves as an indicator of market sentiment.
 The repository includes a script that checks whether the fetched index value is above or below a specified threshold.
 If it exceeds the defined range, an exception is raised within the GitHub Actions workflow.
 You will receive an email notification from github.